vedaldi/practical-cnn-reg/doc/instructions.md

 > * If the input tensor $\bx$ has $C$ feature channels, what should be the third dimension of $\bw$?
 > * In the code above, the command `wbank = cat(4, w1, w2, w3)` concatenates the tensors `w1`, `w2`, and `w3` along the *fourth dimension*.
 Why is that given that filters should have three dimensions?

-#### Part 1.1.3: convolving a batch of data {#part1.1.3}
+#### Part 1.1.3: convolving a batch of images {#part1.1.3}

 Finally, in training CNNs it is often important to be able to work efficiently with *batches* of data.
-MatConvNet allows packing more than one instance of the tensor $\bx$ in a single MATLAB array `x` by stacking instances along the *fourth dimension*:
+MatConvNet allows packing more than one instance of the tensor $\bx$ in a single MATLAB array `x` by stacking the different instances along the *fourth dimension* of the array:

 ```.language-matlab
 x1 = im2single(rgb2gray(imread('data/ray.jpg'))) ;